 While I have deep roots in Norway and Belgium, for now, I am most interested in tracing my Crevier name, which takes me to France (through Canada).
-I am especially interested in this name, not only for the obvious reason that my father is a Crevier, but also because my mother also has many roots in the Crevier family.
-There are many factions of Creviers in America today, and I have successfully traced several of these back to their roots through Quebec and into France in the 1400s.
+I am especially interested in this name, not only for the obvious reason that my father is a Crevier, but also because my mother has deep roots in the Crevier family.
+There are many factions of Creviers in America today, and I have successfully traced several of these back to their roots through Quebec and into France in the 1500s.

-Our French Canadian Forefathers
+▶ Our French Canadian Forefathers — Lucille Fournier Rock (1982)

 As the title indicates, this book explores the lives of many of our ancestors who came from France through Canada.
 I spoke with the author in May, 1999, and she was kind enough to grant permission for me to publish this excerpt here on my web site.